raspberrypilearning/make-crumble-robot-head/en/step_7.md

 --- /print-only ---

-The amount of time the servo needs to open and close will vary depending on a range of factors and conditions:
+The amount of time the servo needs to open and close depends on a range of factors and conditions:
 + The angle of rotation between open and closed
 + The make and model of the servo
 + The condition of the servo